Utah Hikes Story Page

 Canon EF 70-300mm IS USM f/4.0-5.6, telephoto zoom.

-Canon EF 2x Extender II, doubler lens for telephoto lens.
+Canon EF 2x Extender II, multiplier for telephoto lens.

-The three cameras I mention here all have one feature that works great with any telephoto lens, the cameras magnify by a factor of 1.6.
-This is due to the sensor being 3/4 the size of what the lenses were made for, 35mm film.
+The four cameras I mention above all have one feature that works great with any telephoto lens, the cameras magnify by a factor of 1.6.
+This is due to the digital sensor being 3/4 the size of 35mm film, which the lenses were made for.
 This causes the sensor to see a smaller portion of the view through the lens, in essence cropping the photo.
 It doesn't loose any sharpness or resolution, so actually magnifies the image.
 Also the center of any lens is the sharpest and produces better results.
 As an example, my 400mm becomes equivalent to 640mm.
 (Canon's 600mm lens costs more than $7,000, but I get even more magnification for less money).
 The part not so good is it also magnifies when using wide angle lenses.
-That is not wanted, so Canon produced some special lenses named EF-S (Electronic Focus - Short).
+That is not wanted, so Canon produced some special lenses titled EF-S (Electronic Focus - Short).
 These lenses fit deeper into the camera to cover more of the sensor, thereby reclaiming the wide angle.

 By the way, each of these lenses have IS, (Image Stabilization).
-With the IS, I find that I seldom need to use a tripod.
+With the IS, I find that I seldom need to use a tripod, although I do use a monopod most of the time with the 500mm.

 EOS 40D with the EF-S 17-85mm lens